Safyrus/NES_PWAA/doc/frame.md

 A **partial frame** contains only the change to apply to the last draw frame.

 The 2 types of frame are encoded the same way.
-The only difference is that when drawing a tile equal to 0, the partial frame will not draw it and use the previous draw data.
+The only difference is that when drawing a tile equal to 0 (low part or high part), the partial frame will not draw it and use the previous draw data.

-For palette map, it must be equal to 3 to be ignored and use the last data.
+### Palettes

+Each byte correspond to a NES color.
+A color equal to $FF mean this color will not be changed.

+- Byte 1: background color
+- Byte 2-4: background palette
+- Byte 5-7: character primary/background palette
+- Byte 8-10: character contour palette
+- Byte 11-13: character secondary/sprites palette

 ### Tile map